Piano Institute

 The piano program provides:

 Full Session and Session 2 students will also participate in the BMC Chorus.
-In 2023, the BMC Chorus will join Artistic Director Keith Lockhart and the Brevard Music Center Orchestra in the season finale performance of Verdi's Requiem on August 6.
+In 2024, the BMC Chorus will join the Brevard Music Center Orchestra in the season finale performance on Sunday, August 4.

 Students work on campus in 90 studios and practice rooms.
 Piano students may reserve daily practice time and may practice in any vacant room.
 Steinway is the official piano of the Brevard Music Center.